-On our third week, the kitchen base and shower kerbs are up.
+On our third week, the kitchen base was up.
 Though I thought it was quite slow to only have completed this in a week, we were still quite thrilled to see our home coming up before our eyes!
-L informed us that he would ask his contractors to round the edge of the base of the fridge for us.
-If not, we might accidentally kicked it in the future, injuring ourselves.
+L informed us that he had asked his contractors to round the edge of the base of the fridge for us (as per the red arrow).
+If not, we might accidentally kick it in the future, injuring ourselves.
 Good thinking!
-We would never have thought of that.
+We would have never thought of that.

 Stay tuned for more updates!